-- Gender equality and women's rights are most often seen as a side issue. - Women's rights work is underfunded. - Gender bias exists in hiring, promotion, and tasking. - · Sexist comments and jokes are tolerated. - Gender expertise is not valued. - There is a backlash against hiring senior women. - Lack of accountability for failure to integrate gender equality and women's rights. - Women do the majority of office 'care work'. - Retaliation occurs against those who report sexual harassment.
+- Gender equality and women's rights are most often seen as a side issue. - Women's rights work is underfunded. - Gender bias exists in hiring, promotion, and tasking. - Sexist comments and jokes are tolerated. - Gender expertise is not valued. - There is a backlash against hiring senior women. - There is a lack of accountability for failure to integrate gender equality and women's rights. - Women do the majority of office 'care work'. - Retaliation occurs against those who report sexual harassment.